ysfzun/Mustang-Modal/README.md

 ### Change Body

-when modal is open you can change the body.
+When modal is open you can change the body.
 For this you can use **changeBody** method.

 ```javascript
 	MustangModal.prop({